 Waive or Cancel SHP

 All Cornell students* must either enroll in SHP or, if eligible to waive coverage, show that they have alternate health insurance coverage which meets university requirements.
-(Students who are eligible for New York State Medicaid also have the option to enroll in SHP Plus.)

 Not sure if you want to waive?
 To compare your existing coverage to SHP, you can use this plan comparison checklist.